cognitive intuitionism (4)

 • Pure Thinking as the Source of Intuition → Instead of relying on external perception or innate knowledge, Steiner sees intuition as arising from clear, disciplined thinking that directly perceives reality.

-• Moral Intuition as Self-Determined Ethics → Instead of treating moral truths as fixed, Steiner emphasizes that true morality is created through the individual’s own moral imagination, guided by intuitive insight.
+• Moral Intuition as Self-Determined Ethics → Instead of treating moral truths as fixed, Steiner emphasizes that true morality arises through the individual’s own moral imagination and intuitive insight, which weigh and prioritize ethical principles in each unique situation.

 • Freedom and Individuality → Unlike traditional intuitionism, which often assumes universal moral or logical truths, Steiner’s approach allows for individual creativity in knowledge and ethics, making it an essential path to freedom.